How to Build an AI-Powered Email Subscription Summarizer

 Problems and Improvements

-The relevance metric is currently based on simple keyword matching between the title and content.
+- Relevance Scoring: The relevance metric is currently based on simple keyword matching.
 Incorporating a semantic similarity model could make this more robust.

-The current system works well for a small number of articles, but as the volume grows, performance might degrade.
-Optimizing the pipeline and adding caching for frequently accessed content could help.
+- Scalability: As the volume grows, performance might degrade.
+Optimizing the pipeline and adding caching could help.

 Final Thoughts